deanwampler/programming-scala-book-code-examples/README.markdown

 - `build.sbt` - The SBT build script (described below).
 - `*.scala` - Source files that are compiled with `scala`.
 In fact, this is the community-standard extension for all Scala files, code to be compiled or scripts.
 But to keep the build process simple, I use different conventions for files that aren't compiled, discussed next.
-- `*.sc` - Script files that are executed directory, e.g., `scala foo-script.sc`.
-This file extension is not a standard, but it is used by the newer IDE *worksheet* feature I discuss in the the book.
+- `*.sc` - Script files that are executed directly, e.g., `scala foo-script.sc`.
+This file extension is not a standard, but it is used by the newer IDE *worksheet* feature I discuss in the book.
 So, I stole the convention; SBT will ignore these scripts when compiling.
 These script don't have tests to verify them (TODO).
 - `*.javaX`, `*.scalaX` and `*.scX` - Java and Scala source files and scripts with deliberate errors, so they don't compile and run, or building them would require significant changes to the build that were deemed unnecessary.
 Most contain comments explaining what's wrong with them or in some cases, the corresponding section of the book provides the details.

 ## Required and Optional Tools